 Bone marrow aspiration and trephine biopsy

 These tests are used to examine cells from the bone marrow.
+They look for an increased number of plasma cells as well as abnormal plasma cells.
 You will usually have a local anaesthetic and a mild sedative.

 Learn more about: